Disgraced sports doctor Larry Nassar stabbed multiple times at Florida federal prison: AP sources

-WASHINGTON (AP) — Disgraced sports doctor Larry Nassar, who was convicted of sexually abusing female gymnasts, was stabbed multiple times during an altercation with another inmate at a federal prison in Florida.
+WASHINGTON (AP) — Disgraced sports doctor Larry Nassar, who was convicted of sexually abusing female gymnasts, was stabbed multiple times during an altercation with another incarcerated person at a federal prison in Florida.

 Two people familiar with the matter told The Associated Press the attack happened Sunday at United States Penitentiary Coleman in Florida.
 The people said he was in stable condition Monday.